My heart is broken for our planet and the suffering many are enduring.

 - Take off your shoes when you come inside, this will reduce the tracking of particulate matter into your home.

-- Vacuum with a HEPA filter and wipe down surfaces with a wet rag (i.e. damp dust) regularly (1-2x a week)
+- Vacuum with a sealed HEPA filter and wipe down surfaces with a wet rag (i.e. damp dust) regularly (1-2x a week).
+I recently invested in a Sebo E3 as it's a sealed system with a HEPA filter.

 - Make sure to cook with the range hood ON as cooking, particularly at high temperatures can generate PM2.5.
 If you don't have one, consider investing in a portable air filter (see below)